Get to Know Scott Harris: The Expert Dog Trainer

 Based out of Naperville, Illinois, a suburb of Chicago, Scott takes a unique approach to obedience training.
-At his kennel, Canine Peace of Mind, Scott provides private lessons, board train programs and puppy raising programs to help forge bonds between dogs and their owners.
+At his kennel, Canine Peace of Mind, Scott provides private lessons, board training programs, and puppy-raising programs to help forge bonds between dogs and their owners.
 With small program sizes, Scott ensures every dog gets plenty of individual training time they deserve.
-Scott guarantees no dog gets lost in the shuffle and exposes every dog to practical, real world situations at local parks and river walks after they master the basics.
-Along with that, Canine Peace of Mind still boasts a secluded, private facility where the dogs are free to roam and play off leash.
+Scott guarantees no dog gets lost in the shuffle and exposes every dog to practical, real-world situations at local parks and river walks after they master the basics.
+Along with that, Canine Peace of Mind still boasts a secluded, private facility where the dogs are free to roam and play off-leash.

 Scott truly cares for your dog and firmly believes the e-collar is a useful tool.
-All puppies that are born at Canine Peace of Mind are conditioned to the e-collar from day 1, to the day they leave.
-After finding a new home for the puppies, Scott even follows up and spends one on one training time with the new owners to make sure the transition is smooth.
+All puppies that are born at Canine Peace of Mind are conditioned to the e-collar from day 1 to the day they leave.
+After finding a new home for the puppies, Scott even follows up and spends one-on-one training time with the new owners to ensure the transition is smooth.

 A few common problems Scott sees with dogs and owners is lack of communication.
 Another issue he sees is owners relying strictly on treat training.
 This becomes a problem when the dog is given a treat to attempt to stop bad behavior.
 This results in the owner essentially enabling the dog.
 “There’s an immense amount of social pressure to treat train and spoil the dog, and it doesn’t have to be that way to get results.”